SAP-samples/teched2025-DA160/exercises/ex5/README.md

-# Exercise 5 - Enhance the Data Product in Databricks and Install enhanced Data Product back to Datasphere
+# Exercise 5 - Enhance the Data Product in Databricks and Install enhanced Data Product in Datasphere

 In Exercise 4, we have shared the **Company Code** Data product from SAP BDC cockpit to SAP Databricks.
-The Data scientist can start working on this data product.
+The Data scientist can further work on this data product in SAO Databricks.

-In this exercise, we will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product to Datasphere so that data analyst can start modeling in Datasphere.
+In this exercise, we will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product in datasphere so that data analyst can start following work, for example, modeling, in Datasphere.

 ## Exercise 5.1 Hands-on: Enhance the Data Product in Databricks